 screenshot of 50,000 capital one miles having been transferred into an account

-The ease of transfer makes it effortless to top off a friend or family member’s account if they intend on transferring miles to a partner program for redemption.
-It's also useful for transferring miles to whoever holds the highest elite status with an airline partner.
+The ease of transfer makes it effortless to top off a friend or family member’s account if they plan to transfer miles to a partner program for an award redemption.
+It's also useful for transferring miles to whoever holds the highest elite status with an airline or hotel partner.

 Related: Do Capital One Miles Expire?